NM71/bloc_tutorial/README.md

 ## Concepts Used

 - CUBIT: Simplified version of BLOC for easy state management.
-- BLoCProvider
+- BLoCProvider: Provides CUBIT to VIEW (UI)
-- BLoCBuilder
+- BLoCBuilder: UI
-- BLoCListener: Listens for State Changes
+- BLoCListener: Reacts to State Changes

 ## Screenshot